timhyson/gatsby-raccoon-cms/src/pages/about/index.md

 ### Reinvest

-We want to truly empower the communities that bring amazing coffee to you.
+We want to truly empower the communities that bring coffee to you.
 That’s why we reinvest 20% of our profits into farms, local businesses and schools everywhere our coffee is grown.